microsoft/ScottishSummit24-Pipelines/lab3/README.md

 In this task, you will create your first pipeline.
 The `Deployment Pipeline Configuration` app that you installed in lab 1 will be used for that.

-Go to the [maker portal](https://make.powerapps.com), and make sure you are in the `Prod` environment.
+Go to the [maker portal](https://make.powerapps.com), and make sure you are in the `UserXX-Prod` environment.

 ![](./assets/prod-env-pipelines-installed.png)